Lunilux24/F1-Telemetry-Aggregator/README.md

 ## Components summary

 * **Ingest job** — Cron job with Jenkins that fetches Ergast and scrapes race telemetry from Fast F1 then writes raw JSON to S3
-* **Processing service** — Dockerized worker that normalizes and aggregates raw data and writes to Postgres (and optionally emits snapshots to S3).
+* **Processing service** — Worker script that normalizes and aggregates raw data and writes to Postgres (and optionally emits snapshots to S3).
-* **API service** — Pulling raw data from Ergast/Jolpin and FastF1 API.
 * **Storage** — Postgres RDS for relational queries; S3 for raw/archival data.
 * **CI/CD** — Jenkins builds, runs tests, pushes to S3, then runs batch script before pushing to Postgres RDS.
-* **Infra as Code** — CloudFormation describes RDS, IAM roles, and Prometheus/Grafana hosting.
+* **Infra as Code** — CloudFormation describes RDS and IAM roles.
 * **Monitoring** — Prometheus scrapes /metrics endpoints on services; Grafana shows dashboards; Alertmanager sends alerts.

 ## Considerations